 - Scaling across multiple channels: The likelihood of seamless, individualized marketing for a targeted audience gets exponentially harder when you add in more channels (such as email, social, video and others).
 The concept becomes even harder to grasp as the audience grows.

-- Standardizing data: As you’re pulling from multiple sources to produce these campaigns, there’s a high chance of pulling in dirty data.
+- Standardizing data: As you’re pulling from multiple sources to produce these campaigns, there’s a high chance of obtaining dirty data.
 Has it been cleansed?
 Has it been organized?
 Does it have an appropriate hygienic protocol?
 If your data is not standardized in some way, it’ll be hard to glean any value or pull the appropriate information you need before moving forward with any exercise.

 - Executing across multiple applications (in a timely fashion): Unfortunately, customer data and behavior patterns don’t coexist in most marketing platforms.
 Many users will collect data in their customer data platforms and marry it, one-by-one, with every user in their marketing campaigns.
 Not only does this waste significant time, but could prove ineffective as timing is key in many scenarios.